saidfreeds13/Social_syntax_of_street_networks/README.md

-# Former industrial neighborhoods of St. Petersburg: assessing relationship between street-network morphology and social organization of space.
+# Former industrial neighborhoods of Saint Petersburg: assessing relationships between street-network morphology and social organization of space.
 *Developed by Bereiya Said, 2nd year master student of IDU ITMO*
 *Supervised by*